 The Department of Agriculture Environment and Rural Affairs (DAERA) has undertaken a review of AFBI, as part of the normal periodic review of all public bodies.

 The review examined the role of AFBI, opportunities for AFBI to deliver its role more effectively and efficiently, and is also identified any new areas of science and technology in which AFBI should play a leading role in the future.
 The review examined whether governance arrangements for the organisation meet recognised principles of good corporate governance.
 A key aspect of the review involved consultation with industry stakeholders on how AFBI can best meet the science and technology needs of the Northern Ireland and global agri-food industry both currently and in the future.

-Results from the review can be accessed HERE.
+Results from the review on the DAERA website

 AFBI’s Mission and Vision